 That is so surprising to hear, mostly because you have been subject to violence yourself.
 You described the instances of sexual violence, of physical violence on your body.
 And so, I don't get it.

 Why?
 And my answer to why is because I want patriarchy to fear feminism.
 I want patriarchy to fear women.

 I want that man who I beat up in the club in Montreal when he stood up and wanted to see who is this woman who just beat me up.
 He will never forget that he was beaten up because he grabbed a woman's ass.
 He will never forget that.
 And I want him to remember that and that look of terror in his eyes, I want that terror to be the way that patriarchy reacts to feminism.

 I want to say a very important thing here.
 My main priority for women is to survive.
 And so when women have asked me, "What if I'm in a dark alley somewhere and this guy's like 6-5 and I'm 5-2?"
 I say to her, "Look, your priority is to survive.
 So when you can be violent, be violent.
 But number one, survive."

-A professor of law, Mary Anne Franks, sent me an article she calls [Men, Women and] Optimal Violence.
-And in this article, she is advocating that more women need to practice justifiable violence against the unjustifiable violence practiced on them by men.
-And she says that you see that optimal balance when men themselves are walking down the street, and they think twice before beating up another man because they think, "You know what, he might fight back, and he might be better at fighting me."
+And in this article, she is advocating that more women need to practice justifiable violence against the unjustifiable violence practised on them by men.
+Because she says, when we start to do that, justifiable violence against unjustifiable violence, there will be this optimal balance of violence in society.
+And she says you see that optimal balance when men themselves are walking down the street, and they think twice before beating up another man because they think, "You know what, he might fight back, and he might be better at fighting me."
 Men never think that when it comes to women.

-You know, violence tends to engender more violence ...
+So I'm going to keep pushing you.
+You know, violence tends to engender more violence.

 It can.
 But you know what?
 My question here is, how long must we wait so that men stop raping us?
 What will it take so that men stop murdering us?